nigrosimone/express-fast-json-stringify/README.md

 JSON serialization is a critical task in web development, particularly for applications built with Node.js and Express.js.
 While the native JSON serialization in Node.js (`JSON.stringify()`) is straightforward and convenient, it can become a performance bottleneck, especially under heavy load.
-This article introduces [express-fast-json-stringify](https://www.npmjs.com/package/express-fast-json-stringify), a custom middleware package that leverages [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) to significantly boost JSON serialization performance in Express applications.
+This documentation introduces [express-fast-json-stringify](https://www.npmjs.com/package/express-fast-json-stringify), a custom middleware package that leverages [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) to significantly boost JSON serialization performance in Express applications.

 ## What is fast-json-stringify?